kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![height=20%](images/RageFish.png)

 The animation doesn't scale from the right place any more!
-If you look in the debug console, you will see the print warning that you put in your code if the presenting view controller does not conform to ViewScalable.
+If you look in the debug console, you'll see the print warning that you put in your code to print if the presenting view controller does not conform to ViewScalable.

 This is because the view controller is now embedded within a Navigation Controller, which means that the Navigation Controller is now the presenting view controller, not the AnimalDetailViewController.